tonyrobinet/nanopore_metabarcoding/README.md

-Scripts related to the MS
+PRe-processed data and scripts related to the MS:
 "Nanopore long-reads reveal fine structure of prokaryotic communities in mangrove sediments, like Illumina short-reads but with twice more taxa""

 by